conan-io/docs/mastering/custom_cache.rst

 You can now:

-- Build concurrent jobs, parallel builds in Continuous Integration or locally, just setting the variable before launching conan commands.
+- Build concurrent jobs, parallel builds in Continuous Integration or locally, by just setting the variable before launching Conan commands.
-- You can test locally different user credentials, default configurations, different remotes, just by switching from one cache to the others.
+- You can test locally different user credentials, default configurations, or different remotes, just by switching from one cache to another.

 .. code-block:: bash